hhaentze/MRSegmentator/README.md

 (Optionally) If the installed pytorch version coming with nnunet is not compatible to your system, you might need to install it manually, please refer to [PyTorch](https://pytorch.org/get-started/locally/).

 ## Inference
 MRSegmentator segments all .nii and .nii.gz files in an input directory and writes segmentations to the specified output directory.
+To speed up segmentation you can increase the `--batchsize` or select a single model for inference with `--fold 0`.
-MRSegmentator requires a lot of memory and can run into OutOfMemory exceptions when used on very large images (e.g. some CT scans).
+MRSegmentator requires a lot of memory and can run into OutOfMemory exceptions when used on very large images.
 You can reduce memory usage by setting ```--split_level``` to 1 or 2.
-Be aware that this increases runtime and possibly reduces segmentation performance.
+Be aware that this increases runtime.
+Read more about the options in the [Evaluation](evaluation) section.

 ```bash
 mrsegmentator --input <nifti file or directory>